pbriggeman/starter_base_node_express_app/README.md

 npm start
 ```

 If there are any errors reported, try to fix them.
 This should give you a very basic application to start with.
-Stay tuned for Part 2, where we will add different environment builds and start to expand the Express sontrollers for a more scalable application.
+Stay tuned for Part 2, where we will add different environment builds and start to expand the Express controllers for a more scalable application.